MCG-NJU/StreamForest/README.md

 #### Training Procedure

-Our training pipeline consists of four stages.
-The first three stages follow the setup of VideoChat-Flash, while the fourth stage involves online video understanding fine-tuning.
+Our training pipeline consists of five stages.
+The first three stages follow the setup of VideoChat-Flash, while the fourth and fifth stages involves online video fine-tuning.

 - To execute the first three stages of offline video pretraining, run
 ```